-The Council is aware of an on-going business rate litigation between the Valuation Office and a number of Ratepayers concerning the rating of Automated Teller Machines.
-Currently the Valuation Office are putting forward an appeal to the Supreme Court.
-No provision has been made within the accounts for the appeal at this stage, given the uncertainties surrounding the case
+The Council is aware of a business rate litigation between the Valuation Office and a number of Ratepayers concerning the rating of Automated Teller Machines.
+The outcome of the appeal was released in late May 2020 and, although the Supreme Court found in favour of the retailers in that they should not be assessed separately, the ruling implied that ATMs should have been part of the main assessment for the property.
+The ruling has many potential implications which are still to be considered and it is unknown at this stage how the VOA will proceed.
+No provision has been made within the accounts for the appeal at this stage, given the uncertainties surrounding the case.